theguymeyer/heartview/course_dev/ui-HeartView/mac/README.md

 .. and confirm if applicable (yes, yes)

+**INFO PLIST**

+The info.plist file is a distribution file manadatory for OSx applications.
+The purpose of this file is to outline the bundle specification of the app.
+PyInstaller includes the info.plist file along with the bundle.

 ### Generating app

 A bundler script was created to automate the process of file generation, create_macOS_bundle.sh